hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 TIP:

-Some times you need to launch one, connect its Moonlingh client and then, launch the second one Sunshine server, because sometimes the second moonlight client maybe could found the first instance of Sunshine.
-You can improve this seperating the network ports more.
+Sometimes you need to launch one, connect its Moonlight client and then launch the second Sunshine server, because sometimes the second Moonlight client might find the first instance of Sunshine.
+You can improve this by separating the network ports further.

 ## DEMO